olaven/markblog/README.md

   * (_optional_) pass [options](#options) customize.
 * `markblog help` if you are stuck
 ### RSS
-Markblog automatically generates an rss-feed, `feed.rss` if `rss_options` is specified in the options file.
+Markblog automatically generates an rss-feed, `feed.xml` if `rss_options` is specified in the options file.
 See the RSS-option under [options](#options) for more details.
 ### Options
 Options enable you to specify where Markblog should look for files